taixinw/cse15l-lab-reports/lab-report-4-week-8.md

 - - -
 ### Snippet 2
-The expected result for this implementaion:
+The expected result for this implementaion:<br/>

 ![snnipet2](snnipet2.png)

 Snippet2 test in the MarkdownTest file: